MicrosoftDocs/dataexplorer-docs/data-explorer/cluster-encryption-overview.md

 ---
-title: Secure your cluster with encryption in Azure Data Explorer - Azure portal
+title: Secure your cluster with encryption in Azure Data Explorer
-description: This article describes how to secure your cluster with encryption in Azure Data Explorer within the Azure portal. ms.reviewer: gabil ms.topic: how-to ms.date: 04/12/2022
+description: This article describes how to secure your cluster with encryption in Azure Data Explorer. ms.reviewer: gabil ms.topic: how-to ms.date: 04/12/2022